A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Discussion

 \subsubsection{Evolution of $\zeta$ as a function of surface brightness}

 We find the trends in $\zeta$ (shown in Figure~\ref{fig:result_f140w}) to be more tightly correlated with the rest-frame optical surface brightness, which traces the galaxies' morphological features compared to simply the galactocentric distance.
-In high-mass galaxies, on average, the observed $\zeta$ in brighter (and thus denser) regions ($\lesssim-17$~ABmag~kpc$^{-2}$ or $\gtrsim10^{8.4}$~M$_\odot$~kpc$^{-2}$) of the galaxy is consistent with the equilibrium value from the constant star-formation scenario.
-However, for regions that are fainter (less dense), the average $\zeta$ value suggests a significant contribution from bursts to the SFH.
+In high-mass galaxies, on average for the full sample, the observed $\zeta$ in brighter (and thus denser) regions ($\lesssim-17$~ABmag~kpc$^{-2}$ or $\gtrsim10^{8.4}$~M$_\odot$~kpc$^{-2}$) of the galaxy is consistent with the equilibrium value from the constant star-formation scenario.
+This average trend over the full sample is driven largely by the lower redshift ($z<1.1$) galaxies (see Section~\ref{sec:interpretation4} for further discussion).
+On the other hand, for regions that are fainter (less dense), the average $\zeta$ value suggests a significant contribution from bursts to the SFH.
 This is similar to the trend from Figure~\ref{fig:result_reff} which is expected considering that galactocentric radius is a good tracer of the mass surface density, especially for high-mass galaxies that tend to have smoother morphologies.